jesmaail/jesmaail.github.io/README.md

 # Personal page
-Making use of the [Modern Resume Theme by sproogen](https://github.com/sproogen/modern-resume-theme).
+Making use of the [Modern Resume Theme by sproogen](https://github.com/sproogen/modern-resume-theme), with some overriding of page layout done with `-override.html` files in this repo as the source is being provided as a remote theme.

 ## Running Locally